cfantasia/CMGWPrimeGroup/doc/README.txt

-NB: Custom ROOT-tuples produced with 31x (Spring10 STARTUP) can be found
+NB#1 Custom ROOT-tuples produced with 31x (Spring10 STARTUP) can be found

 (a) in /castor/cern.ch//user/g/goys/Wprime/3_6_1/Filter/ for filtered (muon pt>100 GeV) bacgkround